 In hump shunting yards before the introduction of somewhat safer means of slowing the free-rolling trucks, the brake stick was used to apply a greater leverage force to the braking lever.
 Not quite sure this would be allowed with today's safety rules!

 A loaded wagon could weigh in excess of 20 tons.
 Major movements around a shunting yard were normally done by using a steam or diesel locomotive if available.
 In some early shunting yards, horses were used to pull trucks over short distances.
 There were problems in this, horses did not particularly like walking on sleepers and stepping over lines carried slipping dangers.
-There is no record of horses being used within the goods yard at Barrow Hill although some researchers think this was quite likely, pointing to the evidence of the stables originally located on the right hand side of the main entrance to the site.
+There is no record of horses being used within the goods yard at Barrow Hill although some researchers think this was quite likely, pointing to the evidence of the stables originally located on the left hand side of the main entrance to the site.

 Photographs from the collection of the National Railway Museum